 St. John the Baptist School welcomes and encourages the involvement of parents and caregivers.
 To learn more about the Home and School Association and adult Involvement, visit our Get Involved page.

-First through Eighth Grade Art Teacher
+1st - 8th Grade Art Teacher

 Degree: Bachelor of Fine Arts

-Teaching Philosophy: In the art classes we try to expose the children to multiple mediums and techniques and also art in religion, culture and history.
+In the art classes we try to expose the children to multiple mediums and techniques and also art in religion, culture and history.
 We also emphasize and encourage instilling basic art skills, creativity, problem solving and craftsmanship.
 These are skills that will serve them well in many areas of their lives for years to come.

-Pre-K through Eighth Grade Learning Support
+Pre-K - 8th Grade Learning Support

 Degree: Bachelor of Arts in Special Education CD K-12

-Teaching Philosophy: I believe that an effective teacher provides a welcoming and safe environment that is interactive and collaborative and promotes problem-solving and critical thinking skills.
+I believe that an effective teacher provides a welcoming and safe environment that is interactive and collaborative and promotes problem-solving and critical thinking skills.
 Building a daily atmosphere through respect and care is essential to reinforce and to help students grow their Christian values to become respectful, compassionate, thoughtful individuals.
 I believe all students learn differently and have various strengths and weaknesses.
 An effective teacher realizes individual student learning styles, and facilitates learning through organization and careful planning, while being flexible to allow students to develop and grow both academically and personally.

-Pre-K through Eighth Grade School Counselor
+Pre-K - 8th Grade School Counselor

-Teaching Philosophy: All children are unique and must have a stimulating educational environment where they can grow physically, mentally, emotionally, and socially.
+All children are unique and must have a stimulating educational environment where they can grow physically, mentally, emotionally, and socially.
 It is my responsibility to help create this type of environment so that students can reach their full potential.
 In addition, I will help to provide a safe learning environment where students where students are invited to share their ideas and take risks.
 Every classroom has their own unique community, and my role as the school counselor will be to assist each student to develop his/her unique potential through a variety of learning activities, skill application and hands on experiences.
 I aim to bring an open mind, a positive attitude, and high expectations to school each day.
 I believe I owe it to the students and the school community to bring consistency, diligence, service, and warmth to my job in the hope that I can ultimately encourage and inspire such traits in others as well.
 In conclusion, my role as a school counselor is to build relationships with students of all backgrounds, help to foster a nurturing school environment & a service-minded attitude, advocate for student success, and collaborate with other school professionals and parents.

 Lunch Room and Playground Supervisor